Challenge of the Superfriends: DC Super Friends

 Despite using the main theme from The World's Greatest SuperFriends, the 2010 DC Super Friends "The Joker's Playhouse" shares several elements of its opening sequence with Challenge of the Superfriends, including introducing the Legion of Doom.

 Robot Chicken DC Comics Special

 The opening sequence of the Robot Chicken DC Comics Special parodies the opening of Challenge of the Superfriends with the Legion of Doom substituted for Robot Chicken original characters Chicken, Mad Scientist, Nerd, Humping Robot, Composite Santa, Gummy Bear, the Unicorn, and Bitch Puddin'.
 The Legion of Doom, Hall of Doom, and Hall of Justice also feature prominently in the episode.

-In popular culture

-In the video game DC Universe Online, if a player decides to play as a supervillain rather than as a superhero, they will be a part of the Legion of Doom, which meets in a large headquarters that is at the bottom of the ocean (similar to how the Legion's headquarters are on the show), with supervision by Noah Cuttler, a.k.a. the Calculator.